What is Workers Compensation? A Bakersfield Workers Compensation Attorney can provide the answer

 - The family of a worker who has lost his or her life due to a work accident or injury may be able to seek benefits for lost income and funeral costs.

-What are Workers Comp Denials?
+What are the State Workers Comp Claims?

 At times, a workers’ compensation claim may be denied.
 Although a claim cannot be denied on the grounds that it was the worker’s fault (unless alcohol or drugs were involved) it may be denied if it cannot be established that the injury was actually work-related.
 Considering that some people may attempt to commit compensation fraud, the ability to deny a claim is important.
 However, it also places honest workers at risk of not receiving the benefits to which they should be entitled.